alelouis/alelouis.github.io.old/_posts/2017-11-12-latent-space-interpolations.md

 We then take the assumption that the posterior is following an isotropic Gaussian distribution to simplify the KL divergence calculus ($$\mathbf{z}$$ has dimension $$D$$).
 If you want details you can check the demonstration in the [original paper]([https://arxiv.org/abs/1312.6114])

-It also has the avantage to simplify our architecture : the encoder network only encodes two vectors for each sample : one of means and one of variances (the gaussian components are supposed independent hence the need for only one variance **vector**).
+It also has the avantage to simplify our architecture : the encoder network only encodes two vectors for each sample : one of means and one of variances (the Gaussian components are supposed independent hence the need for only one variance **vector**).
 Many realizations of latent vectors can then sampled from the multivariate normal distribution.
 The training phase ensures that the posterior $$Q(z\mid x)$$ doesn't get too far from the prior $$P(z)$$ while also giving good reconstruction performance.

 I personnally consider I don't fully understand a concept if I can't make it work in practice.
 See this simple VAE implementation in PyTorch at [github.com/alelouis/vae](https://github.com/alelouis/vae).
 I recommand playing with it and reimplementing it as an exercise.